parmaja/d-sard/README.md

-Sard
+Sard Script
 ======

 It is an object script language not a programming language, but you can use it as programming language.

 The idea behind it, it is not use any of reserved words, only signs, only objects there is no "void", "var", "let" "function" or "procedure" or even "if", "else" or "while".
+But we can implement "if" "while" internal by define it as internal object (not yet)

-Ported from my old project writen in Pascal language https://github.com/parmaja/fpc-sard/
+This project ported to D from my old project writen in Pascal language, and i will continue with D

+https://github.com/parmaja/fpc-sard/

 Specification